kingparra/hpfp/14_-_testing/notes.rst

 14.3.1 Truth according to ``Hspec``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This section has you add ``import Test.Hspec`` to your ``Addition`` module, and explains some possible ways things may go wrong.
-This includes forgetting to add the ``hspec`` package to ``build-depends`` in our cabal file, or putting the import declaration in the wrong place in our file (which results in a syntax error).
+Let's experiment with writing unit tests with Hspec.

+To do so, we'll need to make the package available to our project.
+Add the ``hspec`` package to ``build-depends`` in your cabal file.

+Now we must bring it into scope.
+Import the module ``Test.Hspec`` in ``Addition.hs`` so we can use it.

 14.3.2 Our first ``Hspec`` test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Here is a simple example of a unit test using Hspec:

 .. include:: projects/addition/Addition.hs
    :code: